 Using LDC Data

-LDC distributes corpora in two ways: on physical media (e.g. DVD, hard drives) or in web downloadable compressed files (.tgz, .tar.gz or .zip extensions).
-The distribution method relies mainly on corpus size.
-While web downloads are always one or more compressed files, corpora delivered on media may also be compressed either in part or in full.
+LDC distributes corpora in two ways: in web downloadable compressed files (.tgz, .tar.gz or .zip extensions) or on physical media (e.g., DVD, hard drives).
+Web downloads are always comprised of one or more compressed files.
+Corpora delivered on media may also be compressed either in part or in full.

 Extraction of Compressed Files